-Several valuable horses and other livestock have died after being fed alfalfa hay contaminated with bodies or parts of blister beetles.
-This publication provides information on the veterinary and agronomic importance, distinguishing features, biology, and the distribution and control of this group of insects.
-Recommendations for the purchase and use of alfalfa hay by horsemen and other livestock owners are also given.
+This publication provides information on the veterinary and agronomic importance, distinguishing features, biology, distribution, and control of blister beetles.
+Recommendations for the purchase and use of alfalfa hay by horse owners and other livestock owners are also provided.

-Cantharidiasis (cantharidin poisoning) in horses has been studied by experimental exposure to pure cantharidin and to powdered beetles containing known quantities of cantharidin.
-These studies show symptoms such as colic cannot, alone, confirm cantharidin poisoning.
-The best diagnostic method appears to be chemical analysis of urine, ingesta from the upper gastrointestinal tract and, perhaps liver tissue.
-Researchers use a high-pressure liquid chromatographic method to determine the presence and amount of cantharidin in these samples.
-However, if an animal ingests large numbers of beetles, a trained person can confirm the presence of the beetles by direct examination of ingesta.
-Other studies indicate blood analysis of horses experimentally fed lethal levels of cantharidin showed heavily depressed levels of calcium and magnesium in the blood.
+Studies of cantharidin poisoning in horses show that symptoms such as colic cannot, by themselves, confirm poisoning.
+The best diagnostic method appears to be chemical analysis of urine, digested food from the upper gastrointestinal tract, and possibly liver tissue.
+Usually, a high-pressure liquid chromatographic method is used to determine the presence and amount of cantharidin in these samples.
+However, if an animal ingests a large number of beetles, a trained person can confirm the presence of the beetles by direct examination of digested food.
+Other studies indicate that blood analysis of horses experimentally fed lethal levels of cantharidin showed heavily depressed levels of calcium and magnesium in the blood.
 Post-mortem examination usually shows blistering of the mouth, esophagus, stomach, and bladder.
-Death can occur in 24 hours after a heavy dose.
+Death can occur 24 hours after a heavy dose.

-Laboratory studies have been conducted to determine the amount of cantharidin contained in various species of insects.
-Reports on beetles in several genera indicate a cantharidin content of 1% to 11.3% of their dry weight.
-Studies on a common blister beetle species indicate widely varying amounts of cantharidin from less than 1% to more than 5% of dry weight.
-With such a variation in cantharidin content of beetles within the same species, it is difficult to determine the number of beetles to make a lethal dose.
-The cause of this variation is unknown but partially relates to sex of the beetles (males have more than females), time of year, and food source.
+Laboratory studies have been conducted to determine the amount of cantharidin contained in various species of blister beetles.
+Reports on beetles in several genera indicate cantharidin content varying from 1 to 11.3% of their dry weight.
+Studies on a common blister beetle species indicate widely varying amounts of cantharidin in individual insects of the same species from less than 1% to more than 5% dry weight.
+With such a variation in cantharidin content of beetles within the same species, it is difficult to determine the number of beetles that could be a lethal dose.
+The cause of this variation is unknown, but it partially depends on the sex of the beetles (males have more than females), time of year, and food source.

-The high variability in cantharidin content partially explains the wide range of beetles reported to cause death in horses.
-A single beetle or as many as 150 to 200 beetles have been reported as a lethal dose.
-Doses of cantharidin used to experimentally cause death in horses range from 0.45 to 1 mg. per kg.
-(2.2 lbs.) of body weight.
-The highest reported cantharidin content of the striped blister beetle is 5.4% of the beetle's dry weight.
-Calculations based on these figures for a 1000-lb horse indicate a fatal dose would be between 81 to 128 beetles of one of the most common blister beetles found in New Mexico.
-This is a small Epicauta species, gray in color with small black dots, especially on the wing covers (elytra).
+The high variability in cantharidin content partially explains the wide range in numbers of beetles reported to cause death in horses.
+A few beetles or as many as 200 beetles have been reported as a lethal dose.
+Doses of cantharidin used to experimentally cause death in horses range from 0.45 to 1 mg per kg (2.2 lb) of body weight.
+The highest reported cantharidin content—of the striped blister beetle—is 5.4% of the beetle’s dry weight.
+Calculations based on these figures for a 1,000-lb horse indicate a fatal dose would be 81 to 128 beetles of one of the most common blister beetles found in New Mexico, a small Epicauta species, gray in color, with small black dots, especially on the wing covers (elytra).

-If the cantharidin content of the beetles is known, the information in table 1 can be used to determine the approximate number of beetles it takes to kill the average horse.
-For example, if the beetle contains 3 mg. of cantharidin and the horse weighs 1000 lbs., it takes 161 beetles to be a lethal dose, based on the threshold of 1 mg./2.2 lbs. of body weight.
+If the cantharidin content of the beetles is known, information in Table 1 can be used to determine the approximate number of beetles that can kill an average-sized horse.
+For example, if the beetle contains 3 mg of cantharidin and the horse weighs 1,000 lb, 161 beetles is an average lethal dose, based on the threshold of 1 mg/2.2 lb of body weight.